stackernews/booger/README.md

 # what booger doesn't do (yet)

-- defend itself: no rate limits, spam prevention, payments
+- elaborate defenses: spam filtering, payments
-  - these will soon (tm) be provided as [booger plugs](/plugs/README.md)
+  - these are probably best provided as [booger plugs](/plugs/README.md)
 - use postgres read replicas
+- compile into a single executable

 # booger in words